 UAN: L/601/1693

 Level: 3

 Credit value: 4

 GLH: 30

-Relationship to NOS: This unit is linked to: CCLD 303: Promote children's development HSC 36: Contribute to the assessment of children and young peoples' needs and the development of care plans CWDC Training, Support and Development Standards for Foster Care.
+Relationship to NOS: This unit is linked to:

+CCLD 303: Promote children's development

+HSC 36: Contribute to the assessment of children and young peoples' needs and the development of care plans

+CWDC Training, Support and Development Standards for Foster Care.
 Standard 5: Understand the development of children and young people

 Endorsement by a sector or regulatory body: This unit is endorsed by Skills for Care and Development.

 Aim: This unit provides knowledge and understanding of how children and young people from birth to 19 years develop, including underpinning theoretical perspectives.
 It also includes actions taken when differences in development are identified and the potential effects of transitions on children and young people's development.

+Learning outcome

+The learner will:

-1. Understand the expected pattern of development for children and young people from birth - 19 years
+• ected pattern of development for children rom birth - 19 years

+Assessment criteria

+The learner can:

-- 1.1 explain the sequence and rate of each aspect of development from birth 19 years - 1.2 explain the difference between sequence of development and rate of development and why the difference is important
+1.1 explain the sequence from birth - 19 yea ce and rate of each aspect of development

+1.2 explain the difference between sequence of development and rate of development and why the difference is important